If the Montreal Expos were to ever return, what kind of city would they be playing in?

 Former Expos outfielder Warren Cromartie has also been working the nostalgia angle, organizing reunions and celebrations of past seminal Expos teams via his Montreal Baseball Project.
 And on Tuesday night, the MLB network aired its (William Shatner-narrated!) documentary The Colorful Montreal Expos.

 Montreal Has the Money

 Getting a team here won't be cheap.
 It's expected to cost something like $500-million for expansion or relocation fees, and another half-bil to build a new stadium.

-But the good news is, other than extremely well-heeled investors like Stephen Bronfman, son of former Expos owner Charles Bronfman, there are also huge Canadian telecom companies around today that are looking for content for their all-sports networks.
+But the good news is, other than extremely well-heeled investors, like Stephen Bronfman, son of former Expos owner Charles Bronfman, there are also huge Canadian telecom companies around today that are looking for content for their all-sports networks.
 Bell's TSN and RDS have been around for a long time, but Rogers Sportsnet and Quebecor's TVA Sports are major players now as well.
 Bell, which lost the NHL to Rogers and TVA for the next dozen years, would probably be hungriest.
-Concordia University marketing professor Bruno Delorme, who specializes in sports business, says owning the team you're carrying is logical from a business perspective.
+Concordia University marketing profesor Bruno Delorme, who specializes in sports business, says owning the team you're carrying is logical from a business perspective.

 "Sports, like news, is appointment television—you want to watch it live," he says.
 "Baseball games constitute content, and games cost very little to produce.
 Whereas you have to pay, say, a million dollars at least for a half-hour episode of Two and Half Men or whatever."

 Also, MLB's revenue sharing model has dramatically altered the financial landscape, making it much easier for small to medium-market teams to pay for quality talent.
 "The money from national TV contracts is out of this world," he says.